The Last Spritz

 Tom FordEDP

-“Saffron, raspberry, and leather.
-Tom Ford's most-imitated luxury composition.”
+Raspberry, saffron, thyme, leather, and suede.
+Tom Ford's most-imitated luxury composition.

 Tuscan Leather is the leather fragrance that taught the rest of the industry how to do leather without going barnyard.
-Saffron and raspberry up top, leather and jasmine in the heart, suede and amber in the base.
+Raspberry, saffron, and thyme up top, olibanum and jasmine in the heart, leather and suede in the base.
 It's smoky, slightly fruity, and unmistakably masculine without being aggressive.

 Frequently Asked Questions